Two killed in crash

 The women died at the scene, said police.
 A woman in the front seat was taken to Lutheran Medical Center where she was listed in stable condition after treatment.

-Pantchenko, who managed to escape any serious injury, was taken into custody once police learned that he had allegedly been drinking before the accident.
+Pantchenko, who managed to escape serious injury, was taken into custody once police learned that he had been allegedly drinking before the accident.

 Tracked and robbed